PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 # 1. Warning

 ----------
-This repository is a learning excercise and intended for a specific lab environment.
+This repository and lab guide are intended to be used with a specific QwikLabs scenario, and some steps are specific to Qwiklabs.
 It contains deployment code and lab guide for learning GWLB traffic flows with VM-Series.
 Some configuration and resources are intentionally ommitted to be left as troubleshooting excercises.

 ***Do not use this for a production deployment or an easy demo environment!***